Goals of a Residential Community

 Build a community with other DIS students and challenge yourself to engage locally, as you will have to be proactive to meet locals and get a feel for their culture.

-Residential Communities can be structured differently, housing a varying number of students.
+Whether you are studying in Stockholm or Copenhagen, this housing is referred to as Residential Communities.
+These can be structured differently, housing a varying number of students.
 The Communities are co-ed residences.

 Residential Community Highlights